zoe-copoulos/assignment-unit-5.3/readme.md

       }
     ```
   - This function should:
-    - Take in a `collection` parameter, so that this function can be used to add to *either collection*
+    - Take in a `collection` parameter.
+(This allows the function to be reused to add an album to any array of album objects.)
-    - Take in the album's `title`, `artist`, `yearPublished` as input parameters
+    - Take in the album's `title`, `artist`, `yearPublished` as parameters.
-    - Create a new object having the above properties
+    - Create a new object having the above properties.
       - *NOTE*: Your object's properties **must** have `title`, `artist`, and `yearPublished` in order for this assignment's automated tests to work correctly!
-    - Add the new object to the end of the `collection` array
+    - Add the new object to the end of the `collection` array.
-    - `return` the newly created object
+    - `return` the newly created object.

 - Use and Test the `addToCollection` function:
-  - Add 6 albums to **your** collection.
+  - Add 6 albums to the `myCollection` array.
 Aim to have a mix of both same and different artists and published years.
 (Feel free to share your musical interests, or make stuff up.
 Totally fine either way.)
-  - `console.log`` each album as added using the function's returned value.
+  - `console.log` each album as added using the function's returned value.
-  - After all are added, console.log the `collection` array.
+  - After all are added, console.log the `myCollection` array.

 - Create a function named `showCollection`.
 This function should:
   - Take in a `collection` parameter.
-(This allows it to be reused to show any array of album objects!)
+(This allows it to be reused to show any array of album objects.)
-  - Loop over the `collection` and `console.log` each album's information formatted **within a single string**, like: `TITLE by ARTIST, published in YEAR`.
+  - Loop through the `collection` and `console.log` each album's information formatted **within a single string**, like: `TITLE by ARTIST, published in YEAR`.

 - Test the `showCollection` function.

 - Add a function named `findByArtist`.
 This function should:
   - Take in a `collection` parameter.
 Remember, we want to be able to search any collection!
-  - Take in an `artist` (string) parameter
+  - Take in an `artist` (string) parameter.
-  - Create an empty array to hold any matching results, if any
+  - Create an empty array to hold any matching results, if any.
   - Loop through the `collection` and add any album objects with a matching artist to the array.
   - Return the array with the matching results.
 (If no results are found, an empty array should be returned.)